mrkaleArduinoLib/gbj_appthingsboard/README.md

     }

 #### Parameters
+* **onPublish**: Pointer to a callback function, which is called right before publishing telemetry measures.
+This handler is useful for gaining values of measures, for which there is no specific or individual process, e.g., <abbr title="Received Signal Strength Indicator">RSSI</abbr> value of WiFi connection, or which can be fetched from the system directly.
 * **onConnectStart**: Pointer to a callback function, which is called right before a new connection set.
 * **onConnectTry**: Pointer to a callback function, which is called after every failed connection attempt.
 It allows to observe the pending connection set.
 * **onConnectSuccess**: Pointer to a callback function, which is called right after successful connection to IoT platform.